 What we don’t: We’d love to see more length options.

 While we hesitate to call the 4FRNT MSP CC “beginner-friendly”, it’s our top pick for riders progressing their skills—whether you’re transitioning from green runs to blues or getting back into the sport after extended time away.
 The “CC” in the name is short for Contour Core technology: 4FRNT shifted the thickest and stiffest part of the core farther back to match the way most women generate power through a turn (via their hips, compared to men who typically drive from the torso).
 This makes it easier to put pressure on the shovel of the ski, allowing riders to initiate turns more easily and with more control.
-And for 2024, 4FRNT replaced the ski’s poplar core with maple and aspen to make it even more responsive and predictable.
-Combined with its relatively short turn radius (15.75m for the 165cm length), the MSP CC builds confidence at all levels while guaranteeing fun anywhere on the mountain.
+Piggybacking on last year's update that focused on increasing responsiveness and predicability, 4FRNT made even more improvements for 2025, and the net result is a more energetic ride with better turn initiation than past models.
+Combined with its relatively short turn radius (16.75m for the 171cm length), the MSP CC builds confidence at all levels while guaranteeing fun anywhere on the mountain.

 Given the 4FRNT MSP CC’s broad appeal and loyal following, we wish it were offered in more lengths.
 To be clear, the current sizing options (159, 165, or 171cm) cover a decent range, but adding a couple more lengths in the mid to upper 170s and low 150s would better accommodate tall and short riders, respectively.
-It’s also worth noting that the CC model here is only offered with a 99-millimeter waist, although the unisex MSP (without the women’s-specific core technology) is sold in widths down to 91 millimeters for those who spend most of their time on trail.
+It’s also worth noting that the CC model here is only offered with a 99-millimeter waist, although the unisex MSP (without the women’s-specific core technology) is sold in widths down to 91 millimeters for those who spend most of their time on groomers.
+Regardless which option you choose, all 2025 models boast striking topsheets that feature artwork from Bellingham local and talented printmaker Sarah Finger.

 See the 4FRNT MSP CC